 Please contact us regarding potential openings for 1st-5th grades.

-$125 is due with the application, and is non-refundable.
+An Application Fee of $125 is due with the application and is non refundable.

 Flexible Tuition is available to qualifying families.
-If you are interested in applying, please sign and return the Flexible Tuition form along with your application for admission.
-For more information about Flexible Tuition CLICK HERE.
+If you are interested in applying, please click HERE

 Westland strives to create balanced classes within a strong and healthy community.
 In doing so, our admission considerations may include academic and learning potential, gender balance, sibling relationships, or promoting the school’s commitment to diversity of all kinds.